JohnMiltonHacks/telegram-scraper/README.md

 # telegram-scraper 11.9 by JohnMiltonHacks

 # • TO GENERATE API
-       Go to http://my.telegram.org and log in.
-       click on API development tools and enter your phone number.
+   Go to http://my.telegram.org and log in. click on API development tools .
     Insert name 'Telegram' in the field of app tile and short name.
     Copy "api_id" & "api_hash" after clicking create app

 # • How To Install and Use
        $ pkg install git